JaHes/bittrex-py/README.md

 ---|---|:---
 market | required | A string literal for the market (eg: 'btc-eth').
 type | required | Buy, sell or both to identify the type of orderbook to return.
-depth | optional | Defaults to 20.
-How deep of an order book to retrieve.
-Max is 50

 **.markethistory('market')**
 Used to get the latest trades that have occured for a specific market.